latest nhpb_banner 1__compressed2

 Assistance programs Newark and Essex County New Jersey.

-Emergency financial assistance is available in the city of Newark and Essex County.
-Low to moderate income families can find how to get help with bills ranging from energy to utilities, transportation, access to free food, and more.
-Or grants or loans may help families buy a home, pay for a security deposits or electric bill or cover child care costs.
-There are even resources that can offer help with electric or light bills.
-Find more details below on where to get financial help near you with bills in Newark NJ and Essex County.
+Financial assistance is available in the city of Newark and Essex County.
+Low to moderate income families can find help with bills ranging from utilities to transportation, food, housing, and more.
+Or grants or loans may help families pay for a security deposit or cover child care costs.
+Find more details below on where to get financial help near you in Newark NJ and Essex County.

-The Salvation Army of Essex County, New Jersey Division provides short-term emergency financial assistance that can help people with food expenses, utility and heating bills, prescription medications, rent expense, childcare expenses, furniture and clothing.
-Another service provided by the Salvation Army is seasonal assistance with paying for food, toys and clothing.
+The Salvation Army of Essex County provides short-term emergency financial assistance as well as free material items.
+The charity can help people with food, give money to pay utility and heating bills, or rent.
+There are also free vouchers for prescription medications, childcare expenses, furniture and clothing.
+Another service provided by the Salvation Army is seasonal assistance including free Christmas toys or gifts for kids in the Newark NJ area.

 In addition, the Salvation Army also provides shelters, summer camp and disaster services to people who need help.
 Or apply for free school supplies during the summer and fall, which can help Newark area moms and dads as well as students.
 Call (973) 623-5959 or 908-851-9300.
 Additional Salvation Army locations are at Salvation Army, Montclair, 13 Trinity Pl, Montclair, New Jersey, 07042.
 Find more details on Salvation Army assistance programs in Essex County New Jersey.

-County of Essex Department of Citizen Services at Community Action.
-This county run organization provides low income and other needy individuals with a number of valuable emergency financial assistance programs as well as access to social services to individuals facing a short term hardship or crisis situations.
-Some of the programs and resources available include.
+County of Essex Division of Community Action.
+This county run organization provides low income and other needy individuals with a number of programs, including free government money as well as access to social services to individuals facing a short term hardship.
+Some of the financial resources available include.
 Emergency and Home Energy Assistance (NJ Shares), Heating Bill Assistance as well as grants to help with light bill.

 A major focus is also on housing needs in the city as well as county.
-Citizen - Social Services also can Promotes Homelessness Prevention Programs and Eviction Prevention, Tenant and Landlord support.
+Citizen - Social Services also can Promotes Homelessness Prevention Programs and Eviction Prevention, which ranges from rent money to placement into affordable apartments in the city of Newark.
+There is also mediation as well as Tenant and Landlord support.
 Dial (973) 395-8350.
+The office is at 50 S Clinton St # 3, East Orange, NJ 07018.

-The Essex County Info Help Line support services (dial 211) provides referrals only to social services including rental and mortgage assistance, soup kitchen meals, heating and utility bill assistance and other supportive services.
+The Essex County Info Help Line support services (dial 211) provides referrals only.
+Learn about local rental and mortgage assistance, soup kitchen meals distribution sites or get gas and utility bill assistance and other supportive services.
 The helpline gives information on non-profit partners in the community.
-Some of these are also are part of the NJ Shares program.
+Some of these are also part of the NJ Shares program.
 This location serves as the community action agency for the county, so they work with clients to help them gain stability.
 Other resources may include.

 • Homeless prevention - This may come in the form of loans to make a partial mortgage payment, emergency rental assistance, or foreclosure counseling.
 Also explore low income apartments in Essex County New Jersey, including referrals to possible security deposit programs.